 It took De Bruyne time to make an impact; the club finished a distant fourth in his debut campaign and went trophyless in year two, the first under Pep Guardiola.

 But the midfielder eventually demonstrated his class.
-He’s been City’s best player as they’ve won four Premier League titles in five years – the most dominant force in English football since Ferguson’s United.
+He’s been City’s best player as they’ve won five Premier League titles in six years – the most dominant force in English football since Ferguson’s United.

 Given his contributions over the course of City’s imperial era, you can make the argument that the Belgian is their all-time greatest player.